A central limit theorem for the number of isolated vertices in a preferential attachment random graph

-. \end{theorem} The main idea of the proof of these two results is to apply \cite[Theorem 1.1]{GR96}, which uses Stein's method and size bias coupling to give a general bound for the approximation by a normal distribution.
+The main tool used to prove Theorem~\ref{Thm:isolatedvertices} is to apply Theorem 1.1 in \cite{GR96}, which uses Stein's method in combination with a size-bias coupling to give a general bound for the approximation of a properly rescaled random variable by a normal distribution.
 In Theorem~\ref{Thmsizebias} we state a slightly modified version of it, which has already been adapted to the context of random graphs.
-Before we do so, we recall the definition of size bias distributions. \begin{definition} For a random variable $ X\geq 0 $ with $ \E\left[X\right]=\mu < \infty $, we say that the random variable $ X^s $ has the size bias distribution with respect to X if for all f such that $ \E\left[Xf(X)\right]<\infty $ we have
+Before we do so, we recall the definition of size-bias distributions. \begin{definition} For a random variable $ X\geq 0 $ with $ \E\left[X\right]=\mu < \infty $, we say that the random variable $ X^s $ has the \textbf{size-bias distribution} with respect to X if for all f such that $ \E\left[Xf(X)\right]<\infty $ we have